duglin/docker/docs/sources/userguide/usingdocker.md

 ## Inspecting our Web Application Container

-Lastly, we can take a low-level dive into our Docker container using the `docker inspect` command.
+We can also take a low-level dive into our Docker container using the `docker inspect` command.
 It returns a JSON hash of useful configuration and status information about Docker containers.